svelytskyy/csvprocessor/README.md

 Question : Tell me a about a book, blog, article or GitHub repo you read or liked recently, and why you like it and why you should recommend I do the same.

 Answer : The latest tech book I have almost completed is Next Generation Databases: NoSQL, NewSQL, and Big Data.
- 		It is the book to help you choose the correct database technology at a time It is the book to help you choose the correct database technology at a time when fundamental architectural differences are making what used to be an easy choice into a difficult one that is fraught with risk.
+ 		This book is about helping you choose the correct database technology at a time.
- 		In now days when technologies are blooming daily it becomes very important to understand the concept but not details.
+ 		In today's world when technologies are blooming daily it becomes very important to understand the concept but not details especially databases.

 -------------------------------------------------------------